-Basic OBD2 Scanners vs Full System Professional OBD2 scan tools.
+Basic OBD2 Scanners vs. Full System Professional OBD2 scan tools

-We will start with the basic scan tools:
+We will start with the basic scan tools

-Now in the two links above you have a handheld and a phone app based basic OBD2 scan tools.
-What these tools allow you to do is read the engine faults and data from your car.
-If you see the check engine light come on then you can use these scan tools to diagnose what the fault is and once it has been fixed you can clear the fault code.
+Now in the two links above, you have handheld and a phone app-based basic OBD2 scan tools.
+These tools allow you to read the engine faults and data from your car.
+If you see the check engine light come on, then you can use these scan tools to diagnose what the defect is.
+And once it has been fixed,you can clear the fault code.

-See some of our full system scan tools here:
+See some of our full system scan tools here

 If you still need help with scan tools, contact us here!